droptica/docker-console/README.rst

 |

 from default package templates to your project wrapper.
-If you are creating **docker/docker_drupal/docker_drupal_config_overrides.py** file manually, you should **look at the source of docker_drupal package conf/default.py** file to see what config options are available and what are default values.
+If you are creating **docker/docker_console/config_overrides.py** file manually, you should **look at the source of docker_console package conf/default.py** file to see what config options are available and what are default values.

 After that, you should adjust settings for your project in::

-    <project_name>/docker/docker_drupal/docker_drupal_config_overrides.py
+    <project_name>/docker/docker_console/config_overrides.py

 file if needed.